CLIxIndia-Dev/qbank-lite/docs/assessment.md

           the student is expected to complete for a passing grade.

 returns:
-  - the updated `AssessmentOffered` JSON object.
+  - the updated `AssessmentOffered` object.

 ### AssessmentTakenQuestionQTIDetails